webOSArchive/webos-docs/docs/thingstotry.md

 * Learn more about <a href="https://www.usa.philips.com/c-e/smartsleep/wake-up-light-portfolio.html" target="_blank">Philips Hue</a>

 ### Play Some Tunes
-Pandora, and third party Pandora apps still work on all devices as of 2022.
+<a href="http://appcatalog.webosarchive.org/showMuseum.php?search=pandora&safe=on" target="_blank">Pandora, and third party Pandora apps</a> still work on all devices as of 2025.

 If you have a TouchPad, the wonderful iTunes remote control app, <a href="http://appcatalog.webosarchive.org/app/Retune" target="_top">Retune</a>, still works to control Apple Music or iTunes playback, and can even send audio to HomePods and AppleTVs.
 You'll need to temporarily disable your computer's firewall for pairing, but once done, you can turn the firewall back on and use as normal.